Dick Wesson (actor): Biography

-Dick Wesson was born on November 19, 1922 in Boston, Massachusetts.
-A comedian, impressionist and singer, Wesson appeared with his brother Gene in a comedy act appropriately called "The Wesson Brothers".
-They had some hit records such as "Oodles of Boodle" and "All Right Louie, Drop the Gun".
-Wesson married Wini Walsh and they had one child together, daughter Eileen Wesson (b.
-1947).
+Dick Wesson was born on November 19, 1922, in Boston, Massachusetts.
+A comedian, impressionist and singer, Wesson appeared with his brother Gene in a comedy act titled "The Wesson Brothers".
+They had some hit records, such as "Oodles of Boodle" and "All Right Louie, Drop the Gun".

 In 1949, Wesson became a television series regular with Jim Backus in Hollywood House.
-Making his film debut in Destination Moon (1950), Wesson signed a contract as a supporting actor with Warner Bros., leaving that studio in 1953.
-His films for Warner's included Burning Arrow, Calamity Jane (1953), and Desert Song.
-Wesson played comedy relief in all his films, frequently as a World War II soldier in Breakthrough (1950) and Force of Arms (1951), and in the Old West with The Man Behind the Gun (1952) and The Charge at Feather River (1953).
-Wesson's best known role was as Francis Fryer in Calamity Jane (1953).
+Making his film debut in Destination Moon (1950), Wesson signed a contract with Warner Bros., leaving the studio in 1953.
+His films there included Breakthrough, Calamity Jane (1953), and The Desert Song.
+Wesson played comic relief in all his films, frequently as an infantry soldier, as in Force of Arms (1951), and in the Old West with The Man Behind the Gun (1952) and The Charge at Feather River (1953).
+Wesson's best known role was as female impersonator Francis Fryer in Calamity Jane.

-Wesson moved to television appearing as Jackie Cooper's ex-United States Marine Corps sidekick, Rollo, on NBC's The People's Choice and as Frank Crenshaw in The Bob Cummings Show.
+Wesson moved to television, appearing as Jackie Cooper's ex-United States Marine Corps sidekick Rollo, on The People's Choice and as Frank Crenshaw in The Bob Cummings Show.
 Wesson began writing for The Bob Cummings Show and later The Beverly Hillbillies.
-He appeared in The Beverly Hillbillies as a taxi driver and as a patient in The Beverly Hillbillies season 1, episode 33 The Clampetts Get Psychoanalyzed.
-He produced CBS's My Sister Eileen and many episodes of Petticoat Junction and directed several episodes of each series.
+He appeared in The Beverly Hillbillies as a taxi driver and as a patient in the season 1 episode "The Clampetts Get Psychoanalyzed".
+He produced My Sister Eileen and many episodes of Petticoat Junction as well as directed several episodes of each series.
 He portrayed Jack Reardon on the 1974 CBS situation comedy Paul Sand in Friends and Lovers.

-Wesson later died of an aneurysm on April 25, 1996 in Rancho Mirage, California.
+Wesson later died of an aneurysm on April 25, 1996, in Rancho Mirage, California.